 Our board of directors does not know of any other matters to be brought before the Annual Meeting.
-If any other matters not mentioned in this proxy statement are properly brought before the meeting, the individuals named in the enclosed proxy intend to use their discretionary voting authority under the proxy to vote the proxy in accordance with their best judgment on those matters.
+If any other matters not mentioned in this proxy statement are properly brought before the meeting, or any adjournment thereof, the individuals named in the enclosed proxy intend to use their discretionary voting authority under the proxy to vote the proxy in accordance with their best judgment on those matters.